Blue Lava? Is that a thing?

 Those were my questions, too, when I first saw some pictures.
 And the answer is Yes…and No. The plot thickens…

-So, blue?
-Where does the blue come in?
+Where does blue lava come in?

-The added sulfur means the air emissions are truly toxic, and photographers who dare to get reasonably close must wear gas masks to preserve their health.
+The added sulfur means the air emissions of blue lava are truly toxic, and photographers or thrill seekers who dare to get reasonably close for a bird’s-eye view must wear gas masks to preserve their health.

 Several places, really, but the most significant place is at the Kawah Ijen volcano on the island of Java in Indonesia.

 And for the most amazing geography curriculum for kids, check out Let’s Go Geography.